sahandnayebaziz/dev-blog-posts/posts/25-01-25 Something New is Coming.md

 category: detailspro
 ---

-Something new is coming to DetailsPro that I'm excited about.
-Here is the one of the teasers for it.
+Something new is coming to DetailsPro.

+Here's one of the teasers for it.

 ![](https://assets.sahandnayebaziz.org/detailspro-widgets/tease-2.jpg)